Attitudinal Healing Connection (AHC) - Oakland, CA

-Lucero Aguirre, Founder of CECURA Guadalajara, is currently in her third year of implementing the Elige Program along with a leadership team of 7, the program is a cultural adaptation of the Power to Choose.
-The program was piloted in 2013 at a local elementary school serving over 500 children and 100 parents and teachers.
+Lucero Aguirre, Founder of CECURA Guadalajara, in collaboration with a leadership team of 7, created the Elige Program, a cultural adaptation of the Power to Choose program.
+The Elige (Choose) program was originally piloted in 2013 at a Guadalajara elementary school serving over 500 children Grades 1-5 and 100 parents and teachers.

-For further information please contact Lucero Aguirre, Program Facilitator, at [email protected]
+For further information please contact Lucero Aguirre at firstname.lastname@example.org

 The Oakland Super Heroes Mural Project is West Oakland and Emeryville’s first large scale mural revitalization and beautification project.
 As part of the planning process, AHC surveyed residents of the Hoover Corridor Neighborhood where the murals would be located.
 Community members were asked to describe positive and negative aspects of the neighborhood as well, as their hopes and dreams for the community and future public art pieces.
 Responses determine the content of the murals.
 AHC hires mainly Oakland based artists to paint the murals, as the whole process promotes and exemplifies community collaboration from beginning to end.

 The murals are designed and conceptualized by local middle and high school students, giving youth the rare opportunity to be critically engaged in a public forum and really allowing their voices to be heard.